 If paying for closing costs is going to deplete your savings, you may want to consider holding off on taking out a mortgage.
 While you may be tempted to put all of your life savings into your down payment, the reality is that emergency repairs happen.
 If you don’t have an emergency fund that can cover those repairs, you may end up having to rely on credit cards to fix your home.
 And racking up credit card debt is the last thing you want to do when you’ve just purchased a home.

-By asking yourself these question, making sure you have enough saved to cover a down payment, closing costs, and emergency repairs, you’ll be on the road to success as a new homeowner!
+By asking yourself these questions, making sure you have enough saved to cover a down payment, closing costs, and emergency repairs, you’ll be on the road to success as a new homeowner!